DhananjayPorwal/Resume/README.md

 **Technology:** Data Extraction, Transformation and Loading (ETL), Data Warehousing<br />
 **Tools:** AbInitio, GDE, Control Center, Hermes, AppDynamics, Putty, Tectia Client, IBM HTTP Server (IHS), ServiceNOW, Control Center, Authorization Gateway and WebSphere.<br />
 **Responsibilities:**
-- Global Production Assurance for applications using ETL tool Ab Initio, Talend on AIX/LINUX infrastructure on hundreds of servers spanned across different regions .
+- Global Production Assurance for applications using ETL tool Ab Initio, Talend on AIX/LINUX infrastructure on hundreds of servers spanned across different regions.
 - SPOC (Single Point of Contact) for Global Functions Technology Services applications.
 - To migrate applications from AIX (Advanced Interactive eXecutive) to RHEL (Red Hat Enterprise Linux) infrastructure for cost effectiveness with no impact on performance.
 - To build, upgrade and perform periodical maintenance of entire infrastructure ensuring Continuity Of Business ubiquitously.
-- To handle code release across phases of SDLC (Systems Development Life Cycle).
+- To handle code release activities across phases of SDLC (Systems Development Life Cycle).
 - IT service management following best practices of Information Technology Infrastructure Library using ServiceNOW tool.
 - To analyze performance issues in all environments and resolving them as per SLA (Service-level Agreement) metrics.